 Remember also: you aren’t just investing in a house or condo unit when buying offshore real estate.
 You hold a stake in the currency your asset is denominated in too.

-As such, it’s worth mentioning that Thailand’s Baht is among Asia’s best currencies lately.
-The baht has recently outperformed currencies frequently used as a storage as wealth such as the Singapore Dollar.
+It’s therefore worth mentioning that Thailand’s Baht is among Asia’s best currencies lately.
+Since the turn of the century, The baht outperformed currencies frequently used as a storage as wealth including the Singapore Dollar and Japanese Yen.